Cancer Research UK logo.

 Treatment options for neuroendocrine cancer

-The most common treatment options for neuroendocrine cancer is surgery.
-Other treatment options include somatostatin analogues, radiotherapy and chemotherapy.
+The most common treatment is surgery.
+Other treatments include somatostatin analogues, radiotherapy and chemotherapy.
+For some NETs you might not need treatment straight away.
+Your doctor monitors the cancer with regular tests.

 Surgery for neuroendocrine cancer